sbone/tumblr-backup-js/README.md

 # tumblr-backup-js

-Script to archive a photo-based Tumblog, generating a file structure like so:
+Script to archive a Tumblog's photos and videos, generating a file structure like so:

 ```
 tumblr_backup/